The 5 Best Supplements for Blood Flow, According to a Dietitian

 1. Krill Oil

 Krill oil is a fantastic source of omega-3 fatty acids, a nutrient that plays a significant role in promoting healthy blood flow.
 These polyunsaturated fats are renowned for their ability to aid in minimizing blood clot formation within blood vessels, resulting in smoother and more effortless blood flow throughout the body.
-Additionally, omega-3 fatty acids contribute to the reduction of blood pressure and inflammation, further promoting optimal circulatory health (1).
+Additionally, omega-3 fatty acids contribute to the management of blood pressure and inflammation, further promoting optimal circulatory health (1).

 2. Niacin